elysiajs/documentation/docs/validation/schema-type.md

 ## Query

-Query string or search parameter is an addition string provided after pathname starting with **?** to provide additional information, usually for customized web server behavior like filter or search.
+A query string is a part of the URL that starts with **?** and can contain one or more query parameters, which are key-value pairs used to convey additional information to the server, usually for customized behavior like filter or search.

 ![URL Object](/essential/url-object.svg)